 Industrial Engineering is a branch of engineering that engages in the study of how to describe, evaluate, design, modify, control, and improve the performance of integrated systems of people, materials, and technology, viewed over time and within their relevant context.
 Industrial engineering is unique in its blend of fundamental topics in mathematics, physical and engineering sciences knowledge with the principles and methods of engineering analysis and design.
 This field identifies human being as central contributors to the inherent complexity of such systems.
-Globalization has opened up more doors for service industries worldwide, which leads to an increase demand for industrial engineers.
+Globalization has opened up more doors for service industries worldwide, which leads to an increased demand for industrial engineers.
 The Industrial Engineering curriculum at BINUS UNIVERSITY is structured to adapt the movement of globalization and tailored to the needs of the globalized world.

-The study program emphasizes on the application of engineering fundamentals with a balanced treatment of theory, design, and experience.
+The study program emphasizes the application of engineering fundamentals with a balanced treatment of theory, design, and experience.
 Computer applications are integrated throughout the curriculum.
 Industrial Engineering department allows flexibility to its students to study certain topics in breadth and depth by offering three tracks: Supply Chain Engineering, Service Systems Engineering, and Manufacturing Systems.

-Some of the core courses require the students to not only having a full grasp of the theoretical aspects, but also on how to implement them in a time study analysis.
+Some of the core courses require the students to not only having a full grasp of the theoretical aspects but also on how to implement them in a time study analysis.
 The Industrial Engineering facilities are well-equipped in the areas of engineering graphics, industrial engineering systems design, and human performance.
-The laboratories are available for students to use during their study are but not limited to: Physics Lab, Manufacturing Process Lab, Technical Drawing Lab, Simulation Lab, Work Design and Ergonomics Lab.
+The laboratories are available for students to use during their study are but not limited to: Physics Lab, Manufacturing Process Lab, Technical Drawing Lab, Simulation Lab, Work Design, and Ergonomics Lab.